collinco/SavedRedditInterface/README.md

 Website: https://reddit-saved-app.herokuapp.com

 This tool is for Reddit user's to see all of their saved posts or comments all at once.
 This was meant to solve the problem of manually scrolling through ~25 items at a time and having lots of useless clutter.
-In addition to viewing your post/comments there is the ability to unsave them directly from this app.
+In addition to viewing your post/comments there is the ability to unsave them directly from the app.
+Comment any additional features you would like to see.

 ## Install Locally

 If you don't trust the website and/or want to mess with things locally, please feel free to clone the repo!
-The following steps will show how to make a Reddit authorized application and how to add its credentials to a config file.
+Use the below steps to get up and running

-Please clone 'Master' and navigate to it
+1. Clone 'Master' and navigate to it

 ```
 git clone git@github.com:hippohipporhino/SavedRedditInterface.git
 cd SavedRedditInterface
 ```

+2. Create a Reddit app using your profile (https://www.reddit.com/prefs/apps/)

-Create a config.js file with your Reddit App details
+3. Create a config.js file with your Reddit App details

 ```
-TODO
+var config = {};

+config.userAgent = "A Computer";
+config.clientId = "d1Oayi-DXkXFby";
+config.clientSecret = "2lunMerjKDS9syW-5OWYagDKJUsY";

+module.exports = config;
 ```

+4. run ```node app.js```

 ## Branches